Earbuds for the iPad: ✔︎, Puzzles & Magazine: ✔︎, Headrest tablet mount: ✔︎

 Share your thoughts and insights

 If you have ideas on how to tackle certain aspects of a road trip we’d love to hear them.
 We’d love to hear about how to save on hotels or how to pack to camp for the night or any other ideas and insights you have.
-For all of your upcoming road trips we wish you safe travels and don’t forget to bring along entertainment for your kids.
-It will bring you and them joy to your road trip.
+For all of your upcoming road trips, we wish you safe travels and don’t forget to bring along entertainment for your kids.
+It will bring you and them joy on your road trip.